brice-v/timednotes/README.md

 11:00:21 2019-02-15 >> .exit
 ```

+Creates this as a text file labeled `notesDATE.txt` where date is the current date in the directory that runs the executable.

 ### Usage
 `nim c -r timednotes.nim` to build and run the executable.
 Take notes and hit enter to record.  `.exit` to leave the prompt or `CTRL+C`.

+### Requirements
+Download nim from nim-lang.org for your platform.

+### Improvements
+A lot to improve.